ChaseRichardsonGit/TheButler/README.md

             Lifecycle of conversation (when does it start and stop) "New Conversation" button? / Discord /reset? (group by day?)
-            When you change personas, change the background color and icon for Bot
+            When you change personas, change the background color and icon for Bot When you select the persona
+            Top Left Mu
+            To the right of that

+            Fix link validation, ignore blank usernames when logging links and messages.
+            Change username to sender in website schema